notice

 Choral Club of Clinton

-The Choral Club of Clinton founded in 1926 by Seward F. Hull, Sr. Except for World War II years, it has given concerts ever since.
+The Choral Club of Clinton was founded in 1926 by Seward F. Hull, Sr. Except for World War II years, it has given concerts ever since.
 Members of the Choral Club represent the whole shoreline area.
-Weekly rehearsals are held February to June.
+Weekly rehearsals are held March to June.
 All who love to sing are welcome.
-Dues are $35 ($25 for students).
+Dues are $40 (free for students).

 Note: Meets spring only